Abhinav-S-Kumar/Bash-Script/README.md

-# Bash-Script
-Bash Script Port Scanning Tool
+#Port Scanner Bash Script

-A straightforward Bash-based port scanning tool designed to identify open ports on a specified host within a given range.
-This script is helpful for conducting basic security assessments and evaluating network accessibility.
+This is a simple Bash script for port scanning.
+It scans a specified range of ports on a given IP address to identify open ports.
+The script uses nc (Netcat) for port checking.

+#Features
+Scans a specified range of ports on a given IP address.
+Reports open ports.
+Lightweight and easy to use.
+#Requirements
+Netcat (nc): Make sure nc is installed on your system.